Photo by Mark Pickthall/©2019 Bruce Munro

 “Field of Light at Sensorio” is artist Bruce Munro’s largest work to date.

-Bruce Munro’s stunning new light installation is on view in Paso Robles until January 5.
+Bruce Munro’s popular light installation is once again on view in Paso Robles—this time, until January 3, 2021.

-The Field of Light at Sensorio comes alive every evening after sunset from Wednesdays to Sundays, when the lights glow in waves of changing colors, and visitors can stroll around the landscape.
-Tickets cost $27 to $30 for adults and $9 to $19 for children depending on the day.
+The Field of Light at Sensorio comes alive every evening after sunset from Thursdays to Sundays, when the lights glow in waves of changing colors, and visitors can stroll around the landscape.
+Tickets cost $30 to $37.50 for adults and $9.50 to $22 for children depending on the day.
 Interested in splurging?
-Buy VIP tickets, which include access to a private terrace and picnic dinner—all for a cool $125 (without taxes and fees, that is).
-The exhibit ends January 5, 2020.
+Buy VIP tickets, which include access to a private terrace, fire tables, and an Airstream bar—all for a cool $79 (in advance) or $85 (day of).

 Not everything will be the same as it was during the installation’s first run: Under new guidelines, visitors are asked to keep a social distance of six feet or more with staff and other visitors during their one-hour visit.
 Masks/face coverings are “strongly recommended” for guests, and Sensorio staff are required to wear them.

 There’s more: Noncontact thermometers will be used to test guests upon entry, and no one with a temperature of over 100.4 will be admitted.
 Guests are also required to read and sign a document “confirming they currently have no COVID-19 symptoms and have not knowingly come into contact with anyone that has symptoms of COVID-19 or any flu-like virus, in the past 14 days,” reports the New Times San Luis Obispo.